-- The Quidel QuickVue SARS antigen test can be administered either by the school nurse or other authorized school personnel, or by the student if they are 14 and older.
-It is a less invasive mid-nasal swab test that will then be dipped into a solution, transferred to a small reservoir and provide a rapid result within 15 minutes.
+- The COVID-19 rapid antigen tests used by schools participating in the grant program will be administered either by the school nurse or other authorized school personnel.
+Rapid antigen tests are a less invasive mid-nasal swab test.
+The specimen will be dipped into a solution, transferred to a small reservoir, and test results will be available within 15 minutes.

-- If you would like additional testing to confirm your child’s results, you can seek a COVID-19 PCR test through a health care provider, laboratory or local County Health Department.
-Additional testing is NOT required.
-If you seek a test at a County Health Department, please call ahead to schedule the test.
-We recommend that any child that tests positive isolate for 10-day period.
-This 10-day timeframe begins on day 0 from the date of test collection (if they never have symptoms) or the date of symptom onset (if they have symptoms).
-The isolation end date (day they return to school) is day 11.
+- The Oklahoma State Department of Health recommends that you follow the CDC’s current isolation guidance.
+If you would like additional testing to confirm your child’s results, you can get a COVID-19 PCR test through a health care provider, laboratory, or your local County Health Department.
+However, additional testing is NOT required.
+If you choose to get a PCR test at your local County Health Department, please call ahead to schedule the test.

-- Keeping students at home when they are infected with COVID-19 (isolation) is critical to controlling the transmission of COVID-19, even if they are not experiencing symptoms, only have mild symptoms, or are fully vaccinated.
-Everyone who is positive for COVID-19 can spread the infection to others through 10 days after their symptom onset date or date of test collection (if they never have symptoms).
-Full guidance on isolation and quarantine can be found here.
+- Keeping students at home when they are infected with COVID-19 (isolation) is critical to controlling the transmission of COVID-19, even if they are not experiencing symptoms or are fully vaccinated.
+The Oklahoma State Department of Health recommends that you follow the CDC’s current isolation guidance.

 - Grant requirements for schools